Amal Clooney: Personal life

 Clooney with her husband George Clooney in 2022.

-Clooney is a British citizen.
+Clooney is a citizen of the UK, Lebanon, and France.
 She is fluent in English and French and is conversational in Arabic.

 On 28 April 2014, she became engaged to American actor George Clooney, whom she had first met through a mutual friend in July 2013.
 On 7 August 2014, the couple obtained marriage licences in the Royal Borough of Kensington and Chelsea in London.
 Two days after their high-profile wedding ceremony, the duo married on 27 September 2014 at Ca' Farsetti in the city of Venice; they were married by Clooney's friend Walter Veltroni, an Italian politician who served as the country's deputy prime minister between 1996 and 1998 and as the mayor of Rome between 2001 and 2008.
 In October 2014, it was announced that the Clooneys had bought the Mill House on an island of the River Thames at Sonning Eye at a cost of around £10 million.

 In February 2017, it was reported by the American television talk show The Talk that Clooney was pregnant.
 American actor Matt Damon, a friend of the family, confirmed the pregnancy on the American television series Entertainment Tonight shortly thereafter.
-In June 2017, Clooney gave birth to fraternal twins: a girl and a boy, Ella and Alexander.
+In June 2017, Clooney gave birth to fraternal twins: a girl and a boy.
+Connie Simpson served as nanny.